In this article:

 1) Roof covering

-Over the last few years, the heatwave has become more noticeable and at times, unbearable.
+Over the last few years, the heat wave has become more noticeable and sometimes unbearable.

 Covering your roof with live greenery like grass can have several benefits.
-It helps reduce heat penetration which means slashing your electricity bills.
-The vegetation can also absorb more water which helps alleviate the risk of flooding.
+It helps reduce heat penetration, which means your electricity bills are slashed.
+The vegetation can also absorb more water, which helps alleviate the risk of flooding.

 2) Rainwater harvesting

-Malaysians consume a hefty 219 litres water per day, per capita which is above the World Health Organisation’s recommended rate of 165 litres.
-It is no wonder we were all up in arms experiencing multiple water cuts this year.
+Malaysians consume a hefty 219 litres of water per day per capita, above the World Health Organisation’s recommended rate of 165 litres.
+It is no wonder we were all up in arms when multiple water cuts occurred this year.

-With rising global temperatures, the risk of droughts brings with it the very real possibility of water shortages.
+With rising global temperatures, the risk of droughts brings the very real possibility of water shortages.

 3) Raise it up